Sarah Pitt (microbiologist)

-Sarah Jane Pitt is a microbiologist at the University of Brighton and fellow of the Institute of Biomedical Science (IBMS).
+Dr Sarah Jane Pitt is a microbiologist at the University of Brighton and President of the Institute of Biomedical Science (IBMS).
 She has published three books on biomedical science, parasitology, and clinical microbiology with an emphasis on laboratory practice.
 She is the IBMS's chief examiner in virology.

 On the 2nd of January 2025, Dr Pitt was announced as the President Elect of the IBMS, to support existing IBMS President Joanna Andrew throughout 2025 and step into the President role in 2026.